robotchickn1/SSSIHL_roadshow/README.md

     ![Clock Tree Synthesis - Skew](./images/19.%20ctr_skew.png)
 The output of this line can be seen as below:
     ![Clock Tree Synthesis - Final Output](./images/20.%20ctr_output.png)
-11. The next step: `run_routing` creates connections between the cells.
-Routing ensures that all the cells are properly connected and that the design meets specified requirements.
+11. The next step: `run_routing` creates connections between the cells and finalize the design.
     ![Routing - Output](./images/21.%20routing_output1.png)
     This step is somewhat of a computational process.
 So, the system takes time to provide the final output.
 Therefore, the computation takes place in steps of iterations.
 From 0th iteration..
     ![Routing - 0th Iteration](./images/22.%20Iteration_0.png)